yandex/mapsapi-codestyle/javascript.md

 }
 ```

-* Constructor (if exists) should be first method in class:
+* The constructor (if exists) should be the first method in a class definition:

 **Good:**